Chams: Geography

-Eastern Chams and their related ethnic groups, Raglai and Churu are a major minority in Panduranga region in Binh Thuan and Ninh Thuan provinces of Vietnam.
-The Haroi Cham mainly populate in Đồng Xuân district of Phu Yen and Vân Canh district of Binh Dinh province.
+Eastern Chams (also known as Panduranga Chams or Phan Rang Chams) and their related ethnic groups, Raglai and Churu, are a major minority in Panduranga region in Bình Thuận and Ninh Thuận provinces of Vietnam.
+The Haroi Chams mainly populate in Đồng Xuân district of Phu Yen and Vân Canh district of Bình Định province.
+They are the core of the Hindu and Bani population.

-The Western Cham population is concentrated between the Kampong Cham Province in Cambodia and An Giang Province in Southern Vietnam.
-In Kampot Province, communities of Chvea of Malay origin also identify themselves as Cham.

-Cham people represent the core of the Muslim communities in both Cambodia and Vietnam.
+The Western Cham population is concentrated between the in Cambodia and in Southern Vietnam, mainly in Kampong Cham province and An Giang province.
+In Kampot province, communities of Chvea of Malay origin also identify themselves as Cham.
+Chams also made significant presence in other southern Vietnamese provinces like Đồng Nai, Tây Ninh, Kiên Giang as well as having a large minority presence in Ho Chi Minh City.
+This group represents the core of the Muslim communities in both Cambodia and Vietnam.
 Including the diaspora, their total is about 400,000.
 An additional 4,000 Chams live in Bangkok, Thailand, whose ancestors migrated there during Rama I's reign.
 Recent immigrants to Thailand are mainly students and workers, who preferably seek work and education in the southern Islamic Pattani, Narathiwat, Yala and Songkhla provinces.

 After the fall of Saigon in Vietnam and Phnom Penh in Cambodia in 1975, 9,704 Cham refugees made their way to Malaysia and were allowed to stay, unlike 250,000 other refugees that fled to Malaysia.
 Most of the Cham refugees came from Cambodia and were Muslims, known as Melayu Kemboja and Melayu Champa in Malay.
 Many of these Cham refugees chose to settle in Malaysia, as they preferred to live in an Islamic country and had family ties in the Malaysian states of Kelantan and Terengganu.
 Kelantan served as a center of Islamic teachings for Chams in Cambodia for three to four centuries and many Cambodian Chams had relatives living there, subsequently many Chams chose to settle in Kelantan.
 By 1985, around 50,000 or more Chams were living in Malaysia.
 As of 2013, many have been integrated into Malaysian society.